-Saturday 20th May, 2017, marks the 800th anniversary of one of Medieval England’s most decisive battles.
+Saturday 20th May, 2017, marked the 800th anniversary of one of Medieval England’s most decisive battles.
 The Second Battle of Lincoln, also known as “The Lincoln Fair”, rescued England from the clutches of Louis, Dauphin of France and future King Louis VIII.

 England had been in turmoil during the last years of the reign of King John, with the barons trying to curtail the worst of his excesses.
 It had been hoped that he 1215 issuing of Magna Carta would prevent war, but when John reneged on the Great Charter, war was inevitable.
 England’s disgruntled barons even went so far as to write to Philip II, King of France, and invite his son, Louis, to come and claim the throne.
 Louis had jumped at the chance and landed on England’s shores in 1216.